Contentful Personalization & Analytics

 Use this concept document to understand how the Optimization iOS SDK runs shared optimization behavior in a native app, how SwiftUI and UIKit integrations share the same client, and how consent, state, entry resolution, tracking, preview overrides, and offline delivery work.

 For step-by-step setup, see Integrating the Optimization iOS SDK in a SwiftUI app and Integrating the Optimization iOS SDK in a UIKit app.
-For the full Contentful entry contract, see Entry personalization and variant resolution.
+For the full Contentful entry contract, see Entry optimization and variant resolution.

 Table of Contents